zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/rdf-graph/query-graph/graph-query-update.md

   The result will be similar to the following screenshot.
   ![ALT text is not available for this image](images/49-query-6-highlight-resulting-viz.png " ")

-9. The remainder of this lab illustrates more query features and the use of the JAVA API to execute graph algorithms.
+## Task 3: More query features and the use of the JAVA API to execute graph algorithms

-10. This shows the use of bind parameters in a query.
+1. This shows the use of bind parameters in a query.
 The account id value is entered at runtime.
    **Enter 534 as the account id**, and then execute the paragraph.

     ```